 My favourite thing about the course is the even split between theory and placement.
 I get to practise what I’ve learnt in my lectures in the Clinical Simulation Centre, home to a fully-equipped ambulance, community flat and wards, to build up my skills before going out on my placements.
-So far, I’ve completed multiple scenarios, including a critical care trauma scenario in a ‘virtual’ nightclub.
+So far, I’ve completed multiple scenarios, including a critical care trauma scenario in a 'nightclub' within the Immersive Learning Environment.
 These experiences have given me the opportunity to think about how I can use my skills and get essential feedback, so I can improve my performance.
 This has really helped boost my confidence!

 The teaching staff are extremely knowledgeable and include specialist primary and critical care paramedics, who have a wealth of experience.
 They’re all incredibly supportive, especially when attending traumatic incidents out on placement, where the check in with me to make sure I’m ok.
 Where we haven’t been going out on placement because of Covid-19, they’ve come up with situational-based learning activities to get our brains thinking ‘clinically’ again.

 My clinical placements